 322. LATIN LITERATURE IN ENGLISH Three hours No knowledge of Latin is required.
 The masterpieces of Latin literature are presented through the medium of English translations.
 Some attention is given to the influence which Latin writers have had upon the literatures of subsequent ages.
-Not offered in 1950-1951.

-327. LATIN GRAMMAR AND WRITING In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
+327. LATIN GRAMMAR AND WRITING

+In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.